Neon-Coders/ibrahimraimi/README.md

 </p>

 <p>
   Fast-forward to February 2020, I picked up my knowledge of HTML, CSS, JavaScript, and React.
 Some of those tools were really difficult to learn, while others did not.
 I used React first for a couple of small projects, then ended up building a <a href="https://lighthouse-agency.netlify.app/">Marketing Agency Website</a> with it.
-I recently picked up UI/UX design and began exploring it, and so far am greatly enjoying what it has to offer!
+I recently picked up UI/UX design and so far am greatly enjoying what it has to offer!
 </p>

 <hr>